PřF:Z8172 Semiotics in cartography - Course Information

-- At the end of this course, students should be able to: undestand rudiments of theory map symbols and geographical names, using morphographic operations on symbol elaboration, localization and description as cartographers - specialists for thematic cartography.
+- At the end of this course, students should be able to: undestand rudiments of theory of map symbols and geographical names, use morphographic operations on symbol elaboration, localization and description as cartographers - specialists for thematic cartography.

 - Pravda, Ján.
 Základy koncepcie mapového jazyka.
 Bratislava: Geografický ústav SAV, 1990.
 168 s.

 - ŠMILAUER, Vladimír. Úvod do toponomastiky : nauky o vlastních jménech zeměpisných.
 2. vyd.
 Praha: Státní pedagogické nakladatelství, 1966.
 231 s. info